 Motorcycle injuries are often serious, resulting in a lengthy hospital stay as well as recovery time at home.
-If you or someone you love has suffered an injury from a motorcycle accident caused by someone else’s careless or reckless behavior, an experienced Duluth motorcycle accident attorney at Nicolet Law Accident & Injury Lawyers can help you to understand the process of obtaining compensation.
+If you or someone you love has suffered an injury from a motorcycle accident caused by someone else's careless or reckless behavior, an experienced Duluth motorcycle accident lawyer at Nicolet Law Accident & Injury Lawyers can help you seek compensation for your medical bills and other losses.

 At Nicolet Law Accident & Injury Lawyers, we bring compassion to our legal representation, and we always strive to recover maximum compensation on our clients’ behalf.
-We have twelve office locations conveniently located throughout Wisconsin and Minnesota, and we offer prospective clients free consultations and take cases on contingency, which means that we don’t collect any attorney fees unless we successfully recover compensation on our clients’ behalf.
+Our firm has twenty-one offices conveniently located throughout Wisconsin, Minnesota, and North Dakota.
+We offer prospective clients free consultations and take cases on contingency, which means that we don’t collect any attorney fees unless we successfully recover compensation on our clients’ behalf.

 Our attorneys live in the communities in which we work, and we pride ourselves on our strong community values.
 We combine the resources of a large, national firm with the personal service and accessibility of a local, boutique firm.
 When you retain us, you can rest assured knowing that we will use our extensive resources and legal knowledge to build a strong legal case on your behalf.

-Over our 14 years of legal practice, we’ve earned the respect of the local legal community.
+Over our 16 years of legal practice, we’ve earned the respect of the local legal community.
 We have successfully negotiated numerous cases in the past, including Duluth motorcycle accident cases, and we aren’t afraid to take a case to trial if necessary.
-Between all of our attorneys, we have over decades of combined legal experience, and we’ve represented over 3,000 clients.
-If you want an attorney that knows how to win, contact Nicolet Law Accident & Injury Lawyers today for a free consultation.
+Between all of our attorneys, we have over decades of combined legal experience, and we’ve represented thousands of clients.
+If you want an attorney who knows how to win, contact our Duluth personal injury lawyers today for a free consultation.

 Our Past Results

 The legal team at Nicolet Law Accident & Injury Lawyers has recovered over $38 million in compensation for our past clients.
-We handle a variety of legal issues, and we represent individuals in both Wisconsin and Minnesota.
-If you or a loved one suffered serious injuries in a motorcycle accident in Duluth, contact us today for a free consultation.
+We handle a variety of legal issues, and we represent individuals in Wisconsin, Minnesota, and North Dakota.
+If you or a loved one suffered serious injuries in a motorcycle accident in Duluth, contact us at 218-217-0698 today for a free consultation.

 While we cannot guarantee a favorable result in your case, as every case varies, we can promise to use our experience and legal knowledge to pursue maximum compensation for your injuries.
 We can also point to our past success stories to indicate the dedication that we show our clients and what to expect when you retain Nicolet Law Accident & Injury Lawyers to handle your motorcycle accident claim.